 - Pediatric Oncology - Outpatient Infusion - to be determined

 - Perioperative Orientation Course – 45 weeks of Orientation

-Staffing the patient care units is a fluid process, and depending on budget, number of available preceptors, and long-range organizational goals, the number of graduate nurse residents can change right up until the offers are made.
-At this time, we anticipate hiring at least 30 graduate nurse residents to begin in February 2015.
+Staffing the patient care units is a fluid process, and depending on budget, number of available preceptors, and long-range organizational goals, the number of graduate nurse residents can change right up until the offers are made, though 50 is an approximate number.

 - Heart and Vascular Progressive Care